-As with most organizations and businesses, this year's outbreak of the COVID-19 Novel Coronavirus has caused us to re-evaluate our approach to our 2020 event.
-We feel fortunate to be able to still hold this year's ride, though we have made a few modifications to our plans to help protect both our participants and our volunteers, while still accomplishing our mission of supporting Camp Quality.
+As with most organizations and businesses, starting with last year's outbreak of the COVID-19 Novel Coronavirus, we had to re-evaluate some of the aspects of our event.
+While we're encouraged by the strides that have been made over the last year, we have decided that for the 2021 event, we are going to keep the modifications we implemented last year in order to best protect both our participants and our volunteers, while still accomplishing our mission of supporting Camp Quality.
 Below are the highlights of those changes...

 This years event will be a Charity Ride, it will NOT be a Poker Run.